sumdher/VSCode-on-Android/README.md

 ## Fixing Jupyter Kernel Load error

+(Assuming you installed the necessary python packages: see [this section](#Also,-you-might-want-to-set-up:-python,-pip,-etc.))
 When working with Python notebooks in VSCode, you might encounter an error like:
 ```diff
 - Failed to start the Kernel.
 /home/<user>/<workspace>/<py_venv_dir>/lib/python3.11/site-packages/jupyter_client/localinterfaces.py:56: